-This one and half-day First Aid for Mental Health (FAMH) course provides learners with an understanding of mental health, which helps break down the stigma associated with mental health and the skills to start a supportive conversation with someone.
+This one and half-day First Aid for Mental Health (FAMH) course provide learners with an understanding of mental health, which helps break down the stigma associated with mental health and the skills to start a supportive conversation with someone.

-It is reported that this year 1 in 4 of us will suffer with mental health.
+It is reported that this year 1 in 4 of us will suffer from mental health.
 Therefore, the course is aimed at everyone who wants to develop the skills to start a supportive conversation and signpost to additional help where needed.

 The course develops knowledge to recognise someone who may need help and introduce the First Aid for Mental Health Action Plan to provide support.
 On completion of the course, learners will be recognised as First Aider for Mental Health.